-The corporate tax rate for eligible companies will reduce from 30% to 25% by 30 June 2022 providing certain turnover thresholds and other criteria are met.
+Corporate tax rate

 Deferred tax assets and liabilities are required to be measured at the tax rate that is expected to apply in the future income year when the asset is realised or the liability is settled.
 The Directors have determined that the deferred tax balances be measured at the tax rates stated.